syuvraj19/PMC-Assignments/README.md

-# IT Project Management Fundamentals Tools and Techniques
+# PMC 444 - IT Project Management Fundamentals Tools and Techniques

 #### 🎓 Seneca College of Applied Arts and Technology